craigpaul/test-driven-development/README.md

 We will begin by implementing a set of API endpoints that can be used to create, read, update and delete To Do's from our configured storage using Laravel with it's [built in testing utilities](https://laravel.com/docs/9.x/http-tests) (based on [PHPUnit](https://github.com/sebastianbergmann/phpunit)).

 After that is complete, we will work on implementing the front-end interactions a user would take when managing the aforementioned To Do's using [React](https://reactjs.org/docs/getting-started.html) with [Testing Library](https://testing-library.com/docs/react-testing-library/intro/)/[Jest](https://jestjs.io/).
-Without further ado, let's just right into our first section.
+Without further ado, let's jump right into our first section.

 ### Laravel and PHPUnit